 Step 9.
 Mix the honey with the mixture, and put in the fridge for 3 days.

 Step 10.
 After around three days, the tea is ready.
-Get a spoon of the tea and mix with warm water, Bingo!
+For warm tea lovers, get a spoon of the tea paste and mix with warm water, Bingo!
+The tea can also be served with ice cube and a piece of lemon, which add a bits sour flavor to the drink, making it a perfect summer drink.

 – Make sure the pan is very clean, without any mark of oil, otherwise it will be irritating for the tea.

-– Fresh pomelo is usually heavier.
+– Size doesn’t matter, weight does.
+Fresh pomelo is usually heavier because it has more water in the flesh.
 Pick the heavy pomelo rather than big ones in the market.

-– The amount of pomelo and skin can be adjusted accordingly, basically it’s 2:1 in volume, adding more skin will make it a more sour and bitter, try to play with it.
+– The amount of pomelo and skin can be adjusted accordingly, basically it’s 2:1 in volume, adding more skin will make it a more sour and bitter, feel free to play with the ratio.

 – The skin shall be sliced in very tiny strips, it’s also possible to grind it with a machine.